kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

 Microsoft Fabric will keep track of all your experiments and allows you to visually explore them.

-1. Navigate to the **Data Science** home page.
+1. Navigate to your workspace from the hub menu bar on the left.
 1. Select the `experiment-churn` experiment to open it.

     > **Tip:**
     > If you don't see any logged experiment runs, refresh the page.

-1. Select the **View** tab.
-1. Select **Run list**.
-1. Select the two latest runs by checking each box.
-    As a result, your two last runs will be compared to each other in the **Metric comparison** pane.
-By default, the metrics are plotted by run name.
-1. Select the **&#128393;** (Edit) button of the graph visualizing the accuracy for each run.
-1. Change the **visualization type** to `bar`.
-1. Change the **X-axis** to `estimator`.
+1. Review the **Run metrics** to explore accurate your regression model is.
-1. Select **Replace** and explore the new graph.

-By plotting the accuracy per logged estimator, you can review which algorithm resulted in a better model.
+1. Navigate back to the home page and select the `experiment-churn` experiment to open it.
+1. Review the **Run metrics** to explore the accuracy of the classification model.
+Note that the type of metrics are different as you trained a different type of model.

 ## Task 8 : Save the model

-After comparing machine learning models that you've trained across experiment runs, you can choose the best performing model.
+After comparing machine learning models that you've trained across experiments, you can choose the best performing model.
 To use the best performing model, save the model and use it to generate predictions.

-1. In the experiment overview, ensure the **View** tab is selected.
-1. Select **Run details**.
-1. Select the run with the highest accuracy.
-1. Select **Save** in the **Save as model** box.
+1. Select **Save as ML model** in the experiment ribbon.
-1. Select **Create a new model** in the newly opened pop-up window.
+1. Select **Create a new ML model** in the newly opened pop-up window.
+1. Select the `model` folder.
-1. Name the model `model-churn`, and select **Create**.
+1. Name the ML model name as `model-churn`, and select **Save**.
-1. Select **View model** in the notification that appears at the top right of your screen when the model is created.
+1. Select **View ML model** in the notification that appears at the top right of your screen when the model is created.
 You can also refresh the window.
-The saved model is linked under **Registered version**.
+The saved model is linked under **ML model versions**.

 Note that the model, the experiment, and the experiment run are linked, allowing you to review how the model is trained.

 ## Task 9 : Save the Notebook and end the Spark session